Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 ^^^^^^^^^^
 By right-click on a empty point on the map a context menu will open to show some actions like "Center map here" (pan in the selected zone on the map), zoom in, zoom out, and a useful utils "Show coordinates".
 This utils will show a popup with information about the coordinates of the point selected on the map, in different formats.

+layers control
+^^^^^^^^^^^^^^
+On the top-right of the map there's the layers control: collapsed in a button, by going over it a panel will expand, showing the list of all layers and layers groups in a scrollable panel.,-
+There are two types of layers: base layers, that are mutually exclusive (only one can be visible on your map at a time), and overlays, which are all the layer put over the base layers.
+Usually a base layer is a global map like streetview.
+From the layers control users can switch between the base layers (defined on the thematic app configuration), and can show/hide the overlay layers.
+On the geobrowser there are some predefinite overlay layers:
+- Data Results: the layers group bound with the Current Search
+- Features Basket: the layers group bound with the Features Basket
+- Related Search: the layers group associated to a correlated search (if available)

+Moreover, users can also set the opacity by clicking on the opacity button and set the opacity slider.

+Drag'n drop Features
+^^^^^^^^^^^^^^^^^^^^
+A feature (or a set of features) selected from the Results Panel can be dragged to use it as a wps service parameter value, or to add it it to the features basket.
+The
+For the first operation it's necessary to have the wps service opened with the allowed target wps field parameter visible, simply by dropping the feature(s) on the wps field, this field will be set with the feature identifier.
+This operation is available for the features basket result too: it's possible to add a feature from the features basket on a wps field parameter.
+For the second operation (add to features basket), users can add selected features from the results panel to the features basket panel simply by dragging the features and dropping them into the features basket tab icon.